Cindy Crawford’s Daughter, Kaia Gerber, Flaunts Cleavage In Super-Tight Black Dress On Instagram

 Kaia Gerber, Cindy Crawford’s equally modelesque daughter, turned up the heat on her Instagram page Saturday when she posted a photo of herself rocking a skintight black mini dress that flaunted her cleavage.

-In the photo, Kaia is wearing her hear in a sleek bob and appears to be wearing minimal makeup except for some dark eyeliner.
+In the photo, Kaia is wearing her hair in a sleek bob and appears to be wearing minimal makeup except for some dark eyeliner.
 She also kept her accessories simple, opting to let her dress and trim physique be the stars of the show.

 The photo accumulated close to 150,000 likes within the first 30 minutes after it was posted.
 And there were a couple of celebrities who stopped by and left a comment.

-“Sheesh,” wrote Big Little Lies actress, Zoe Kravitz.
+“Sheesh,” wrote Big Little Lies actress Zoe Kravitz.

 Scarlet Rose, a model with 2.5 million followers, expressed her appreciation for the photo by leaving a panting emoji in the comments section.